Computer Science (COMP)

 COMP3125 DATA SCIENCE FUNDAMENTALS

 The aim of this course is to provide the fundamental knowledge and skills commonly required to solve data-driven problems.
-The curse introduces computational and inferential approaches using set off skills that are cross-disciplinary.
+The course introduces computational and inferential approaches using set off skills that are cross-disciplinary.
 The course will train well-rounded professionals who can provide quantitative analysis, gather and analyze (big) data, and interpret and share results in a meaningful way.
 Prerequisites: COMP1000 or ELEC3150; and MATH1030 or MATH2100 (4 credits)

 COMP3200 ASSEMBLY LANGUAGE